CoT Reasoning AI: The Secret to Smarter AI

 - Define the Desired Output Format: Specify how you want the reasoning and the final answer presented.
 For example: “First, outline the steps.
 Second, perform each step.
 Finally, state the conclusion.”

-- Experiment with Prompt Phrasing: Try different phrases like “Work through this problem,” “Explain your reasoning process,” or “Break this down.”
-The best phrasing can vary by model.
+- Experiment with Prompt Phrasing: Try different phrases like “Work through this problem step by step,” “Show your reasoning,” or “Break this down logically.”
+Sometimes a slight variation yields better results.

 Common Mistakes to Avoid with CoT